Culture of Yorkshire: Film and television

-Three prominent British television shows filmed in (and based around) Yorkshire are sitcom Last of the Summer Wine, drama series Heartbeat and Emmerdale, the latter two of which are produced by Yorkshire Television.
+Three prominent British television shows filmed in (and based around) Yorkshire are sitcom Last of the Summer Wine, drama series Heartbeat and Emmerdale, the latter two of which were produced by Yorkshire Television before it was absorbed into ITV plc.
 All Creatures Great and Small, based on books by James Herriot, was set in Yorkshire and exterior shots were filmed there.
 The television drama Downton Abbey, although set in Yorkshire, is actually filmed in Berkshire and at Ealing Studios, London.
 Last of the Summer Wine, in particular, is noted for holding the record of longest-running comedy series in the world, from 1973 until 2010.
 Open All Hours and its continuation Still Open All Hours are set and filmed in Doncaster.

 Several noted films are set in Yorkshire, including Kes, Four Lions, This Sporting Life, Calendar Girls, God's Own Country and Room at the Top.
 A comedy film set in Sheffield named The Full Monty, won an Academy Award and was voted the second best British film of all time in a 2007 poll by Radio Times.
 Threads, a docu-drama about nuclear winter, was set and filmed in Sheffield.
 The county is also referenced in Monty Python's The Meaning of Life during a segment on birth where title card read, "The Miracle of Birth, Part II – The Third World".
 The scene then opened into a mill town street, subtitled "Yorkshire".
 Monty Python were also known to perform the "Four Yorkshiremen sketch" live, which first featured on At Last the 1948 Show.